SaysockRFQ

 Buyer resources

-Buyer resources for scoping custom sock programs before the first factory review.
+Buyer guides for scoping custom sock programs before the first factory review.

 Briefing supportMaterial and assortment references for the first brief